Easter Sunday is a major Christian holiday celebrating Jesus Christ's resurrection three days after his death. In 2023 this will be April the 9th.

-As with many other Christian celebrations, it is considered to be a Moveable Feast, and its date always falls on the first Sunday after the ecclesiastical full moon, which happens between March 21 and April 25.
-Easter Sunday is not a public holiday, therefore most stores are open, as they follow Sunday business hours.
+As with many other Christian celebrations, it is a moveable feast, and its date always falls on the first Sunday after the ecclesiastical full moon, between March 21 and April 25.
+Easter Sunday is not a public holiday therefore most stores are open and follow Sunday business hours.

-Easter marks the end of the Passion of Christ period, which begins with the 40 days of lent, symbolizing the days that Jesus spent in the desert being tempted by the Devil.
+Easter marks the end of a period known as the Passion of Christ, which begins with the 40 days of lent, symbolizing the days that Jesus spent in the desert being tempted by the Devil.
 It culminates in Holy Week during which Jesus was crucified:

 Where does the word Easter come from?

 Although there is some debate, most agree that Easter derives from Eostre or Eostrae, who was a goddess that pagans honored in spring fertility festivals.
 These festivals took place during the spring equinox, and it is believed that Christians took the name and celebrations from these festivals.

 Easter Sunday is the foundation of the Christian faith, marking the day of Jesus Christ’s resurrection after his crucifixion.